 I wondered how many people visited the islands and if it would feature on the list of the Least Visited Countries in the world, so I did a little investigation.

-The Faroe Islands only received 160,000 bed nights in 2016 according to the Tourism Office numbers, but this number has been increasing by about 35%.
+The Faroe Islands only had 160,000 bed nights in 2016 according to the Tourism Office numbers, but this number has been increasing by about 35%.

 Of these bed nights, around 20% were taken by Faroese returning home.
 There are over 20,000 Faroese living abroad (mostly in mainland Denmark).
 Danish also made up 30% of the hotel nights.
 That means that less than half of the hotel nights were occupied by foreigners.